 She felt as if she had just disappointed a parent and it made her sick to her stomach.
 Her hand was caught in the cookie jar, but much worse.
 She had a sinking feeling that Erik did not handle lies very well.

 "You left me, remember?"
 She shot back, trying to turn the tables.
-"You didn't seem to mind too much just up and leaving and lying left and right to Nadir."
-She still oozed the scent of guilt despite trying to put blame on Erik.
+"You didn't seem to mind too much just up and leaving me and lying left and right to Nadir."
+She still oozed with the scent of guilt despite trying to put blame on Erik.
 He knew she must have found something in his room she wasn't supposed to.
-Problem was, that could be many things in there.
+Problem was, that could be any number of things.

 He gripped his hands tightly until they started to shake.
 "I suggest you leave now," he said through gritted teeth.